Open Data Hub logo

 2. Click the name of the project that contains the workbench that you want to start.

-4. Click the Open link next to your workbench.
+4. After the workbench has started, click the Open link next to your workbench.

 Your Jupyter environment window opens.